 Financial instruments, which potentially subject the Company to significant concentration of credit risk, consist of cash, cash equivalents and marketable securities.
-The Company's cash is held by one financial institution that may at times exceed federally insured limits.
+The Company's cash is held by financial institutions that may at times exceed federally insured limits.
 However, the Company's exposure to credit risk in the event of default by the financial institution is limited to the extent of amounts recorded on the unaudited condensed consolidated balance sheets.
 The Company believes it is not exposed to significant credit risk on cash.
+The Company's cash equivalents and marketable securities are held in custodial accounts maintained by third-party custodians.
 The Company's policy is to invest cash in institutional money market funds and marketable securities with high credit quality to limit the amount of credit exposure.
-The Company currently maintains a portfolio of cash equivalents and marketable securities in a variety of securities, including money market funds, U.S. government bonds, commercial paper and corporate debt securities.
+The Company currently maintains a portfolio of cash equivalents and marketable securities in a variety of securities, including money market funds, government bonds and commercial paper.
 The Company has not experienced any losses on its cash equivalents and marketable securities.